 Molasses Cornbread is a lovely treat you’re family will love.
 It’s moist because you add both buttermilk and sour cream to the recipe.
 It has the rich, savory flavor of molasses which permeates the cornbread.
 On top of that, it’s really easy and is a great accompaniment to soups, stews, chilis or any Tex-Mex main dish.

 We were in NYC last month and stayed at the Omni at Berkshire Place in Manhattan.
 The chef there, Ron Ulczak, was amazing.
-We had many catered meals while we were there and all were marvelous.
+We had many catered meals while we were there, and all were marvelous.
 Ron served a cornbread for all of us southerners while we were there.
 I asked him where a New Yorker learned to cook southern-style.
-He informed me that he had worked in the Carolinas for several years and learned to make a lot of great southern recipes.
+He informed me that he had worked in the Carolinas for several years.
+He learned to make a lot of great southern recipes while living there.
 He gave me his cornbread recipe saying it was a compilation of several cornbread recipes.

 Molasses Cornbread is a lovely southern-style cornbread recipe.

 The texture of Molasses Cornbread is quite wonderful.

 Molasses adds real depth of flavor to this recipe.
 It was wonderful served with Herb Roasted Chicken and Vegetable Soup.